An Underused Tool for Preventing Lung Cancer Death

 Lung cancer is currently the No. 1 cause of cancer death—though the numbers of deaths have been dropping due to better medications, immunotherapies and improved surgical options for patients.

-"Screening can help lower that number even more because, unfortunately, by the time someone is presenting with symptoms, their lung cancer is likely already at a late stage,” says Ani Balmanoukian, MD, an oncologist at The Angeles Clinic and Research Institute, a Cedars-Sinai affiliate.
+"Screening can help lower that number even more because, unfortunately, by the time someone is presenting with symptoms, their lung cancer is likely already at a late stage,” says Ani Balmanoukian, MD, a Cedars-Sinai Cancer oncologist at Tarzana and West Los Angeles.
 "The earlier we can detect this disease, the higher the chance of a cure.”

 Currently the five-year lung cancer survival rate in the United States is 22%, Dr. Brownlee says.